 In order to assess the effectiveness of the measures taken by Moneysupermarket.com Group plc we are, or will be reviewing:

 - investigations undertaken into reports of modern slavery (including any concerns raised under our Whistleblowing Framework) and remedial actions taken in response; and

-We will continue to undertake training of employees, particularly those directly involved in engaging suppliers, to ensure they understand and comply with the supplier contract management framework when engaging and managing suppliers.
+We will continue to undertake training of employees, particularly those directly involved in engaging suppliers, to ensure they understand and comply with the supplier contract management framework.

 Our Modern Slavery Act Transparency Statement for the financial year ended 31 December 2017 can be found here.